Stepparent & Grandparent Rights Lawyers – Denver, Colorado

 Attorneys Protecting Your Family in Colorado

-The bonds that form with stepchildren and grandchildren can be incredibly strong.
-This is particularly the case if you, a stepparent or grandparent, were a main caregiver for any amount of time.
+The bonds that form with stepchildren and grandchildren can be very strong.
+This is particularly the case if a stepparent or grandparent was a main caregiver for any amount of time.
 Divorce can become contentious and end up limiting your access to a child.
 The courts generally prioritize the rights of biological parents, but there are ways to maintain these important ties.
 Over the years, Kaplan Law L.L.C. has helped stepparents and grandparents to maintain these important relationships.

 Grandparents Rights in Colorado (Visitation and Custody)

 According to Colorado Law (C.R.S. §19-1-117), grandparents and great-grandparents have the right to seek court-ordered visitation with their grandchildren or great-grandchildren.
 Specifically, grandparents can seek visitation when the child is involved in a custody-related case, such as:

 - The child’s parents are getting divorced or legally separated